yehaha9876/gitlab/doc/ci/yaml/README.md

 > Introduced in [GitLab Edition Premium][ee] 10.5.

+NOTE: **Notes:**
+- The main file and the included files must be well-formatted YAML files.
+This prevents external YAML aliases (aka templates) to be referenced in the main file, since they cannot be resolved at loading time.
+- Momentarily the [CI Lint](https://gitlab.com/ci/lint) does not support the `include` keyword.

 Using the `include` keyword, you can allow the inclusion of external YAML files.

 In the following example, the content of `.before-script-template.yml` will be